Joel Anderson, Interesting World Coins

 NAZI GERMAN CURRENCY

 The following notes were used in Nazi Germany throughout World War II and remained legal tender until 1948.
 The notes bear two dates: the date the note was first authorized, and the date the issuing bank was authorized to issue currency.
+The Reichsbank was first authorized to issue cufrrency on August 20, 1924.
 Unlike coins, the date is not the year the note was printed.
-These Reichsbank notes were supposedly backed by gold.
+These Reichsbank notes were supposedly backed by gold, but could not be redeemed for gold.

 Germany 20 Reichmark note 1929 P181